devopsin/Rake_Pratice/README.md

 # Rake_Pratice
 Practicing rake automation
+I praticing Rake automation on UBUNTU
-before do rake automation here is simple  steps to do pratice
+Before do rake automation here is simple  steps to do pratice Here is the process for installing Ruby on UBUNTU: sudo apt-get install ruby

+checnking:

+ruby --version

-First install Ruby and install Rake gem
+then install Rake as gem on your system

+sudo gem install rake

+checking:
+gem list
+rake --version

-then you are ready to pratice rake automation
+Now you are ready to pratice rake automation

-Rake is like dependency language